hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 > The ANSI SQL 1999 spec places essentially no constraints on the behavior of read uncommitted.
 Any and all weird behavior is fair game.
 - https://jepsen.io/consistency/models/read-uncommitted

-There are "bugs" here, just depends on what the agreed upon definition is -- in a sense, is what consistency models are really about.
-What are semantics and rules can we agree on what is desired behaviour?
+There are "bugs" here, just depends on what the agreed upon definition is [^21] -- in a sense, is what isolation and consistency models are really about.
+What are the semantics and rules can we agree on what is desired behaviour? is it fast?

 ![Gyomei Himejima - Good for you for seeing it through](/good.png)